gpigatto/React_Firebase_List_App/README.md

 # React_List_App
-A simple text list application using React JS.
+A simple text list application using React JS and FireBase.